Neural-Finance/Neural-Finance/README.md

 **I make a update on Feb 20, 2020.
 It's my new, shallow but interesting idea about AI and Quant.**
 ![image](https://github.com/Neural-Finance/Neural-Finance/blob/master/image/NeuralFinance.png)

-**If you have intrested in my work and interested in AI and Quant, please follow me and give me a star.
+**If you are intrested in my work and interested in AI and Quant, please follow me and give me a star.
 I will update my work if I have time, opportunity.
 And the most important part is that many of my work can't be shared, I have signed Non-Disclosure Agreement to some tier1 company.
 For some work, if I have the right, I will upload them.**